BlockchainCommons/lethekit/seedtool/README.md

 ### Key Generation with Dice

-By rolling dice and typing the values enough auditable entropy can be gathered to generate a secure master seed.
+By rolling dice and typing the values, you can gather enough auditable entropy to generate a secure master seed.
 Rolling 50 dice gathers roughly 128 bits of entropy.

 ![Generate Seed](doc/images/generate-seed.png)

 ### BIP-39 Key Recovery

-You can insert a key into the *seedtool* by entering it's BIP-39 recovery mnemonic passphrase.
+You can insert a key into the *seedtool* by entering its BIP-39 recovery mnemonic passphrase.
 From there you can generate SLIP-39 shares.